kerryboyko/reduxify/README.md

 This package now supports custom props passed in as a fourth parameter.

 This package is backwards compatable with 1.0.0, and can be dropped in as a replacement.

+## Notes for 1.0.2

+Johnathan Sun contacted Brian Boyko and pointed out he had done very similar work, as such, he and Brian are now listed as co-contributors.